-We started with a baseline autoregressive model (Model 0) in which each latent construct measured at a specific time point was allowed to predict itself at the next time point (the dotted arrows in Figure 2).
+Figure 2).
 Then, we estimated a first model (Model 1: The full black arrows) corresponding to our a priori mediational predictions that the predictors (perceptions of teacher autonomy support and conditional regards) at a specific time point would predict the mediators (need satisfaction) at the following time point, and that the same mediators at a specific time point would likewise predict the outcomes at the next time point (autonomous motivation, controlled motivation, positive affect, and negative affect).
 In a second model (Model 2: The full greyscale arrows), we tested the reciprocal predictions corresponding to the opposite of our a priori model to control for the possible effects of students' affect and behavioral regulations at a specific time point in the prediction of their levels of need satisfaction at the following time point, and of their levels of need satisfaction at a specific time point in the prediction of their perceptions of their teachers' motivational practices at the following time point.
 In a third model (Model 3: The dashed black arrows), we included direct paths between the theoretical predictors at a specific time point and the outcomes at the next time point.
 Finally, in a fourth model (Model 4: The dashed greyscale arrows), we included reciprocal direct paths between the theoretical outcomes at a specific time point and the predictors at the next time point.

-This sequence was designed to systematically test the longitudinal relations occurring across distinct constructs over and above their longitudinal stability and potential reciprocal effects- providing a clear disaggregation of the cross-sectional and longitudinal associations between the constructs.
-Doing so provided a direct test of the directionality of the associations between constructs (Morin et al., 2011; Morin, Meyer et al., 2016).
+This sequence was designed to systematically test the longitudinal relations occurring across distinct constructs over and above their longitudinal stability and potential reciprocal effects-providing a clear disaggregation of the cross-sectional and longitudinal associations between the constructs.
+Doing so provided a direct test of the directionality of the associations between constructs (Morin, Meyer, et al., 2016).
 At each step, we started with a model in which all predictive paths were freely estimated, and contrasted it with a model in which the Baseline-Follow-Up 1 paths were constrained to be equal to the matching Follow-Up 1- Follow-Up 2 paths.
-This was designed to test the predictive equilibrium of the system (Cole & Maxwell, 2003) in order to systematically assess whether the pattern of associations between constructs remained the same across time periods, showing that the results can generalize across time periods (Morin, Arens et al., 2017).
-In addition, a predictive model that has reached equilibrium has the advantage of being more parsimonious, maximising the statistical power of the analyses and the stability of the estimates.
+This was designed to test the predictive equilibrium of the system (Cole & Maxwell, 2003) in order to systematically assess whether the pattern of associations between constructs remained the same across time periods, showing that the results can generalize across time periods (Morin, Arens, et al., 2017).
+In addition, a predictive model that has reached equilibrium has the advantage of being more parsimonious, maximizing the statistical power of the analyses and the stability of the estimates.

 The predictive models tested in the present study involved mediation, which was statistically tested via the calculation of indirect effects of predictors on the outcomes as mediated by the mediators.
-These indirect effects, calculated as the product of the paths coefficients associated with both components of the mediational chain (predictor \rightarrow mediator and mediator \rightarrow outcome) were assessed via bias-corrected bootstrap (based on 500 bootstrap samples) confidence intervals (CI; e.g., Cheung & Lau, 2008; MacKinnon, Lockwood, & Williams, 2004), which should exclude zero to be considered to be statistically significant.
+These indirect effects, calculated as the product of the paths coefficients associated with both components of the mediational chain (predictor $\rightarrow$ mediator and mediator $\rightarrow$ outcome) were assessed via bias-corrected bootstrap (based on 500 bootstrap samples) confidence intervals (CI; e.g., Cheung & Lau, 2008; MacKinnon, Lockwood, & Williams, 2004), which should exclude zero to be considered to be statistically significant.